 Mrs Molly Lowell Borthwick has worked for UK charities for over 20 years.
 She is also a Trustee of the Brunel Museum and the Tunbridge Wells International Music Festival and has previously managed the UK Education programme of The Prince’s Trust and served as Fundraising Director for the Inter-Action Social Enterprise Trust.
 She is an active member of the Soane Development Board and is also a Director of the Sir John Soane’s Museum Foundation in the USA.

-Lady (Orna) Turner was a partner in the management consulting firm McKinsey & Company for many years and now chairs the consulting firm Eden McCallum.
-She is also a Non-Executive Director of HMV plc and of Royal Mail Group.
-Past Directorships include BUPA and Northern Foods plc.
-Since 2007 she has been Chair of the Soil Association which is a national charity campaigning for organic and sustainable food and farming; she is also a Trustee of Greenham Common Trust.
+Lady (Orna) Turner was a partner in the management consulting firm McKinsey & Company for many years and is now Chair of the Advisory Board of consulting firm Eden McCallum LLP.
+She is a Non-Executive Director of Royal Mail Group plc and of Saga plc.
+Past Directorships include Bupa, Northern Foods plc and HMV plc.
+She is a Trustee and Council Member of the National Trust and a Trustee of the Soil Association.